 The Carnegie Library Now

-Since 2014, renovation and improvement of the interior of the Carnegie Building and the 1990 addition has been ongoing.
+Since 2014, renovation and improvement of the interior of the Carnegie Building and the 1990 addition have been ongoing.
 The Foundation marshaled its resources to acquire new stacks and shelving, new furnishings, new technology that created a computer center and enhanced the ability of the Library staff to use of the Carnegie Building’s iconic upstairs Reading Room for large public meetings and presentations.
 The entire space was further improved by replacing utilitarian light fixtures with new fixtures consistent with the historical building.
-The Foundation has also funded the installation of mechanically assisted doors to help any patrons requiring extra help, and replaced all of the signage.
+The Foundation has also funded the installation of mechanically assisted doors to help any patrons requiring extra help and replaced all of the signage.
 These changes were made possible with the help of generous local donors, grants from Gray Wolf Foundation and the McEachern Foundation, as well as the contribution by the City of Port Townsend of new paint and carpeting throughout.

 About Andrew Carnegie